coherentsolutionsinc/anywhere-configuration/README.md

 * ANYWHERE_ADAPTER_0_DIRECTORY_PATH=/configuration
 * ANYWHERE_ADAPTER_0_OPTIONAL=false

-> The adapter .dlls should be placed in /adapters directory prior to application execution.
+> The configuration adapter .dlls should be placed in /adapters directory prior to application execution.

 ### Adapters